andrewdavidmackenzie/pigg/BUILDING.md

 make
 ```

-This will run clippy, build, and run tests, generating these binaries:
+This will run clip, build, and run tests, generating these binaries:

 - `target/debug/piggui` - GUI with a GPIO backend and ability to connect to remote `piglet` and `porky` devices
 - `target/debug/piglet` - CLI with a GPIO backend